Cardiovascular disease in women: Obesity

-Obesity is associated with several other factors that can cause CVD, such as dyslipidemias.
+Obesity is associated with several other factors that can increase the risk of CVD, such as dyslipidemias.
 With increasing body mass, the risk of developing various CVDs, such as ischemic stroke and coronary artery disease grows as the unhealthy lifestyle maintained prevents the cardiovascular system from functioning optimally.
 Women make up about 40% of obese adults over the age of 20.
 Postmenopausal women are also more likely to experience fat redistribution to the abdomen and develop metabolic syndrome, resulting in increased susceptibility to obesity.

 Hypertension

 Chronic high blood pressure (hypertension) alters the structure of vessels over time, such as narrowing or complete blockage of blood flow.
 This can subsequently lead to CVDs, including stroke.
-The prevalence of certain disorders such as fibromuscular dysplasia is increased in premenopausal women and can lead to secondary hypertension.
+The prevalence of certain disorders, such as fibromuscular dysplasia, is increased in premenopausal women and can lead to secondary hypertension.
 These factors, including others such as preeclampsia, have been shown to contribute to the risk of developing hypertension, and thus, consequently, CVDs from the resulting damage.
 Women who have chronic hypertension have a much higher risk of developing cardiovascular disease compared to women with normal blood pressure.

 Lipids

 Cholesterol is a type of lipid with diverse bodily functions.
 There are several types of cholesterol, but the main two are high-density lipoprotein (HDL-C) and low-density lipoprotein (LDL-C).
-Then levels of these forms of cholesterol-carrying protein can be determined by a blood test.
-HDL cholesterol is sometimes referred to as "the good cholesterol," and ideally, it is recommended to have a high level of this cholesterol.
-HDL cholesterol works by removing LDL from the bloodstream and returning it to the liver, where it can not cause cardiovascular damage.
+Then, the levels of these forms of cholesterol-carrying protein can be determined by a blood test.
+HDL cholesterol removes LDL-C from the bloodstream and returns it to the liver, where it can not cause cardiovascular damage.

-LDL cholesterol is sometimes referred to as "the bad cholesterol," and it is recommended to have a low level (130 mg/dL or less); anything higher can lead to a higher CVD risk.
+Experts recommend having a low level of LDL cholesterol in the blood (130 mg/dL or less); anything higher can lead to a higher CVD risk.
 When there is a high level of LDL cholesterol in the blood, it is taken up by inflammatory cells known as macrophages.
-The high burden of LDL cholesterol inside macrophages leads to an inflammatory response, which ultimately damages the inner lining of the blood vessels.
-Due to this damage, macrophages invade the cell walls of the blood vessels and cause plaque formation.
-A plaque can lead to obstruction of the blood vessel, and if this were to occur in a coronary artery, it could increase the risk of a myocardial infarction (heart attack).
+The high burden of LDL cholesterol in macrophages induces an inflammatory response.
+This inflammatory response ultimately damages the inner lining of the blood vessels (endothelial cells).
+With this damage, macrophages invade the blood vessel walls, causing atherosclerotic plaque formation.
+A plaque can lead to the obstruction of the blood vessel.
+If this were to occur in a coronary artery, it could increase the risk of a myocardial infarction (heart attack).